 Hello!
-My name is Antun and I am a mechatronics (control theory) engineer with a PhD on the subject of human-robot interaction.
+My name is Antun and I am a roboticist with a PhD in human-robot interaction.

-My scientific journey started with the master’s degree in the field of mechatronics and control theory from the Faculty of the electrical engineering and computing (FER) in Zagreb, Croatia.
-Along the way, I had an opportunity to spend some time abroad, as an intern at the research centers of Siemens (Princeton, USA) and Bosch (Stuttgart, Germany).
-And just before starting my PhD, I’ve had an opportunity to work as a research associate at the Mechatronics lab of the University of Zagreb, on a project with professors Jadranko Matusko and Sandor Iles.
+My scientific journey started with the master’s degree in the field of mechatronics and control theory from the Faculty of Electrical Engineering and Computing (FER), Universty of Zagreb.
+During my studies, I spent time abroad as an intern at the research centers of Siemens (Princeton, USA) and Bosch (Stuttgart, Germany).
+After completing my master’s, I worked as a research associate at the Mechatronics lab at FER with professors Jadranko Matusko and Sandor Iles.

 On a more practical note: